wordtreefoundation/4-gram-study/README.md

 The 4-gram study was, at its core, a search algorithm.
 Using a computer algorithm, the study compared approximately 100,000 books published prior to 1830 with the Book of Mormon (1830 edition).

 The authors sought to find a particular kind of similarity between the Book of Mormon & other books.
 The "similarity function" was the use of contextually rare 4-grams (i.e. "any four words in sequence") to discover possible influence.
-The central idea was that if there were a book (or books) that showed an overwhelming number of unusual similarities, then that book may have been an influence on the author of the Book of Mormon (i.e. probably Joseph Smith).
+The central idea was that if there were a book (or books) that showed an overwhelming number of unusual similarities, then that book may have influenced the author of the Book of Mormon (i.e. probably Joseph Smith).

 ## Data